nicolai-jacobsen/DB_driven_coop-app/README.md

-# CS3200 Final Project - database-driven Northeastern coop website
+# CS3200 Final Project
+# Database-driven Northeastern Co-op Website
 Nicolai Jacobsen

 ## How to setup and start the containers